Chenwangxing/IMGCN_master/README.md

 metrics.py: Measuring tools used by the code

+## Model Evaluation
+You can easily run the model！ To use the pretrained models at checkpoint/ and evaluate the models performance run:  test.py

 ## Acknowledgement
 Some codes are borrowed from Social-STGCNN and SGCN.
 We gratefully acknowledge the authors for posting their code.